 There are some exemptions on grounds of religion, conscience or medical recommendation if noted in their records.
 There are ministry approved exemptions from immunization due to some medical problems or religious belief that a parent need to complete and retained on child's file.
 Medical exemption forms must be completed by a doctor or nurse practitioner.
 Statement of conscience or religious belief form has to be signed off by a Commissioner for taking affidavits.
 The supervisor will provide you with the necessary forms once she is aware that your child is exempt from immunization.
+Without the completed forms, your child will not be able to attend Blue Elephant Daycare.
 Children who are exempted from immunization requirements may be excluded from attending our child care centre in an outbreak or an immediate risk of an outbreak of a vaccine preventable diseases (e.g.: measles, pertussis, etc) for their own protection until the Medical Officer of Health deems the outbreak is over.
 Children who are exempted from immunizations have their names noted on the allergy list.
 Parents complete a form that states they are aware of this The licensee and or supervisor is required to post a sign informing all parents if there is an outbreak or if the child care centre is at risk of an outbreak.
-The regular fees will continue to apply during the outbreak.